 Don’t tear yourself apart.
 The full moon will rise every single month of your life.

-The WordPress Daily Prompt was the word, “Total,” and what for me was the “total” mind-blowing news that Twitter was undertaking a major step on route to what a lot of Twitter users hoped would renew success for the platform.
-That sounded dramatic, but Twitter did become visibly different.
-As expert Susanna Gebauer blogged again on February 28, 2018, it could have meant the end of Twitter, or success as a social media platform.
-In short, I wonder will it turn out like Myspace or Yahoo!, or will it get back its status as an enjoyable user service.
+The WordPress Daily Prompt for that day was the word “Total,” and what for me was the “total” mind-blowing news was that Twitter was undertaking a major step on route to what a lot of Twitter users hoped would mean success for the social media platform.
+That sounds dramatic, but Twitter did become visibly different.
+As German social media and blogging expert Susanna Gebauer reported again, on February 28, 2018, it could have meant the end of Twitter, or instead improved chances of success as a social media platform.
+(Last updated: 2019/11/26) In short, I wonder will it turn out like Myspace, or Yahoo!, or will it keep its status as an enjoyable user service.

-If you’re not on Twitter, maybe you should consider joining in the near future.
+If you’re not on Twitter, maybe you should consider joining.
 It can be a lot of fun.
-I am curating this post to improve its accuracy, to provide the additional source of Susanna Gebauer’s February 28 blog post, and because if you do find it relevant, which I hope a few do, you’re welcome to, “like,” “follow,” and/or “comment” this blog post.
+I am curating this post to improve its accuracy, to provide Susanna Gebauer’s February 28 blog post, and because if you do find this note relevant, you’re welcome to, “like,” “follow,” and/or “comment” this blog post.

-Thank you for noticing, and all the best to you, whatever you do, in your personal life, and in business.
+Thank you for noticing, and all the best to you in your personal life, and in business.